-An effect of radiation pressure on a small particle orbiting a star that causes it to spiral slowly into the star.
+The Poynting-Robertson effect, also called Poynting-Robertson drag, is an effect of radiation pressure on a small particle orbiting a star that causes it to spiral slowly into the star.
 The radiation falls preferentially on the leading edge of the orbiting particle and acts as a drag force.
 For example, a dust grain one micron wide located at the position of Earth would spiral into the Sun in a period of about 3,000 years.
-Also called Poynting-Robertson drag.

 Related category OPTICS AND OPTICAL PHENOMENA

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact